Caboose: Not my fault. Someone put a wall in my way.

 - Grif's nightmare has him with a mad P.E. instructor named "Coach Prestwood."
 Prestwood then forces Grif to run through what's essentially a Wipeout course turned Up to Eleven.

 - Lopez speaking English with Spanish subtitles, which means everyone can understand his insults, and thus being ostracized by the other Reds.
-And worse, he's not Red Team's robot, but Gustavo, who looks like a washing machine with cardboard and a rifle taped to it, is.
+And even worse, he's not Red Team's robot, but Gustavo (who looks like a washing machine with cardboard and a rifle taped to it) is.

 - As it turns out, Doc ended up in Chrovos' chamber with Donut.
 He was just politely waiting until Donut and Chrovos were done talking before revealing himself.

-- It seems that Donut can't help but slip back into his innuendo ways: "I heard you needed to beat a guy off and I came right away!"
+- Donut saving Grif from Coach Prestwood: "I heard you needed to beat a guy off, and I came right away!"

 - Chrovos' very apathetic turn as the Big Good for Donut and the other members of the Blood Gulch Crew in the Labyrinth.

-- Simmons being chased around by an UFO seeking to "utilize his penis for scientific experiments" in his Labyrinth illusion is so absolutely hysterical (especially when compared to the other illusions given to his teammates) that Grif and Kaikaina drop the seriousness and start laughing before they free him.
+- Simmons being chased around by an UFO seeking to "utilize his penis for scientific experiments" in his Labyrinth illusion is so absolutely hysterical (especially when compared to the other illusions given to his teammates) that Grif and Kaikaina drop the seriousness and start laughing before they free him, with Grif filming it.

 - And when Simmons reunites with the others, the first thing he says is a cheery "Still got my penis!"
 Wash is understandably confused.

 - Caboose easily broke out of his illusion without even realizing it was trying to kill him.
-At most, he's hungry.
+At most, he's hungry for pancakes.

 - Carolina's line of good-natured Self-Deprecation once the Labyrinth A.I reveals itself to everyone.Labyrinth A.I: I have failed to do my duty.